amilabs/crypto-exchanger/README.md

 }
 ```

-Don't forget stop watching of a new address if will not work with it in a future.
+Don't forget to stop watching a new address if will not work with it in the future.
 ```sh
 monitorApp.unwatch();
 ```

-So, now we can notify admin that tokens or ETH was sent to your cold address and user able to receive expected funds regarding current exchange rates.
+So, now we can notify admin that tokens or ETH was sent to your cold address and the user able to receive expected funds regarding current exchange rates.

 ```sh
 notifyAdmin();